tiz314/TuringMachine/README.md

 ## What is it?

-This is a simple C project that was born as an exercise for the CS class.
+This is a simple C project that was born as an exercise for my CS class.
 It replicates the behaviour of a [Universal Turing Machine](https://en.wikipedia.org/wiki/Universal_Turing_machine)

 ## How to use